yandex/ozo/docs/howto.md

 const auto query = "SELECT id, name FROM users_info WHERE amount>="_SQL + std::int64_t(25);
 ```

 If we interchange `id` and `name` in the query text we will get a run-time error.
-To be more robust for such changes there is another way - adaptation.
-E.g. with Boost.Fusion.
+To be more robust to changes in the ordering of columns returned from the database, we can use Boost.Fusion to map column names to positions.

 ```cpp
 BOOST_FUSION_DEFINE_STRUCT((), my_row,